ScottMGerstl/express-api-seed/README.md

 ```

 This will stop the API process, run the quick-build command (only what is necessary to rebuild the files) and start the server again

+## Config Service

+The config service and supporting classes are in [`src/framework/config`](https://github.com/ScottMGerstl/express-api-seed/tree/master/src/framework/config).

+This folder contains:
+* `config.service.ts`: the instantiable class that should be used to get configs
+* `config-store.ts`: the variable that holds all config values
+* `config.interface.ts`: the file that holds all the interfaces defining the configs

+## Auth

+Authentication is configured in the [`src/framework/auth/jwt.service.ts`](https://github.com/ScottMGerstl/express-api-seed/blob/master/src/framework/auth/jwt.service.ts) file.
+There is a basic JWT implemented here; it currently contains the following public claims:

+* iss
+* iat
+* exp
+* sub

+It encrypts based on sha512 and uses the ConfigService to retrieve settings for the secret key and the number of days the token is valid

+If you would like to implement your own scheme you may adjust this file.

+## Logging Service

+The logging service is in [`src/framework/logging`](https://github.com/ScottMGerstl/express-api-seed/tree/master/src/framework/logging) There is a basic, non-blocking implementation that logs to the console.

+If you would like to log to a 3rd party, add the functionality in the `logging.service.ts` file.
+The service makes use of the ConfigService and imports the error tracking configs.
+Modify the IErrorTrackingConfig interface and ConfigStore in the config folder as needed.

+## Exception & Error Handling Framework

+There is a set of custom API exceptions in the [`src/framework/exceptions/exceptions.ts`](https://github.com/ScottMGerstl/express-api-seed/blob/master/src/framework/exceptions/exceptions.ts) file.
+These include:

+* Unauthorized Exception
+* Forbidden Exception
+* NotFound Exception
+* Conflict Exception
+* Validation Exception

+These custom exceptions make use of BaseApiException.
+Everything extending from BaseApiException is explicitly handled by the ResponseUtils which is implemented by the BaseApi abstract class.
+This allows you to throw a handled exception all the way out to the api/controller, and it will take care of creating the error response.
+If an error that does not extend from BaseApiException is recieved, it will assume it was unhandled, assign a 500 to the response and log the error using the LoggingService.